Eligibility documentation for health care services at the Alaska Native Medical Center

 To meet federal requirements as we provide care, we must ensure patient eligibility documentation is current.
 At appointment check-in, patients may be asked for:

 We understand this process can be frustrating when your main focus is on healing.
 Our clinic staff recognizes patients may be frustrated while navigating a complicated system and we are here to help you.
 Regardless of how long someone has received care in the Tribal health system, at check-in we may also ask for proof of Indian Health Service (IHS) benefit eligibility.
-Commonly accepted documents to determine IHS eligibility include:
+Eligibility can be established by one or more of the following documents:

 We appreciate your partnership through this process.
 If you have questions, contact Patient Access at 907-729-1395.